learn-co-curriculum/learn-tool/README.md

     - Otherwise, instead of using your normal password, you need to enter a Personal Access Token.
 You can create a token in your GitHub settings page.
-- If everything works as expected you should now have an empty `learn-co-curriculum` repo.
+- If everything works as expected you should see the remote GitHub repo open in browser
-- Delete the repo, please.
-Everything should be set up now.

 Install the `learn-tool` gem: